Initiative logo guidelines

 Clear space is the area around the logo that should not have text, distracting graphics, or other logos.
 The clear space for initiative logos is at least the height of the letter "e" in the word "Red."

 Whenever an initiative logo is used, the Red Hat logo should always be included nearby.
-Clear space between the two logos should be at least the height of the letter "e" in the initiative logo, but the size of the Red Hat logo can change.
+Clear space between the two logos should be at least the height of the letter "e" in the initiative logo.
+The size of the Red Hat logo can change.

 Who should use an initiative logo?